Correia-jpv/fucking-awesome-angular/README.md

 * [ngx-lamp](https://github.com/omnedia/ngx-lamp) - A simple component library to create a lamp.
 * [ngx-globe](https://github.com/omnedia/ngx-globe) - A simple component library to create a container with an animated globe.
 * [ngx-copypaste](https://github.com/JsDaddy/ngx-copypaste) - A pure and awesome copy paste directive for Angular.
+* [ngx-morse](https://github.com/monkeyscript/ngx-morse) - A simple morse code encoder and decoder for Angular.

 ---